top of page

 Will I have to choose between bands?

 Unlike many other festivals, we have taken active steps to minimise clashes by providing two alternating stages (Swan and Heron) within one large marquee, where most of the better known bands will play, so you will not have to choose between them.
 This means each of these band will have at least one hour to play, with just ten minutes between sets, so we can give you as much music as possible.
 However, our smaller marquee will offer a contrasting musical style (genre) so there will always be a choice on our third stage (Kingfisher)!
-But smaller doesn't mean less - it will still have a broadly similar PA and lighting system, but there will be longer gaps between steps.
+But smaller doesn't mean less - it will still have a broadly similar PA and lighting system, but there will be longer gaps between sets.

 What will our bar offer?